Frequently Asked Questions

 Fees are based on a 50 min hour with 10 min provided to your clinician for note taking and letter writing time.
 Fees are payable at the time of consultation.
 Cash, EFTPOS and Credit Card payments are accepted.

-FacHsia funding may be able to pay for sessions if your child has an eligible claim and available funds.
+NDIS funding (self managed or plan managed) may be able to be used to pay for sessions if your child has an eligible Plan and available funds.